 Disputing Disability Under New York Workers’ Compensation

-An injured employee who cannot return to his or her job may not necessary be entitled to continue to receive workers compensation from the employer indefinitely.
+An injured employee who cannot return to his or her job may not necessarily be entitled to continue to receive workers’ compensation from the employer indefinitely.
 People who are partially disabled from a workplace accident or injury are still obligated to look for other work.

 The workers’ compensation defense lawyers of Walsh and Hacker have successfully challenged disability claims on the basis of voluntarily dropping out of the labor force.
 Through a combination of methods, we demonstrate that claimants who are able-bodied for many types of work are not taking reasonable steps to re-enter the workforce.

-Walsh and Hacker provides comprehensive representation in workers’ compensation defense in the Capital District, Upstate, the Hudson Valley and statewide New York.
+Walsh and Hacker provides comprehensive representation in workers’ compensation defense throughout New York state.
 On behalf of insurers, third-party administrators and employers, we contest workers’ comp disability claims in New York State Workers’ Compensation Board hearings and appeals, or conduct settlement negotiations to minimize exposure.
-Call (518) 463-1269 or toll free (866) 240-3041 to arrange a consultation.
+Call us toll-free at (518) 463-1269 to arrange a consultation.